talentprotocol/talent-llms/PRODUCT.md

 ---

-## WHY
+## Mission (WHY)

 Give builders the recognition they deserve.

-## WHAT
+## Product Definition (WHAT)

 A builder network that ranks and rewards the best onchain builders.

-**Core features of a builder network:**
+### Core Capabilities

-- Builder Profiles
+- Builder profiles with verified activity
-- Search & Discovery
-- Project & Ecosystem Pages
+- Project and ecosystem pages
+- Search and discovery across builders and projects
-- Builder Leaderboards & Rank *(unique feature)*
+- Builder leaderboards and rankings *(unique to talent)*
-- Reward Campaigns *(unique feature)*
+- Ecosystem-sponsored reward campaigns *(unique to talent)*
-- Builder Graph *(coming soon)*
+- Builder graph *(planned)*

-## WHO
+## Users (WHO)

 A network connecting builders, ecosystems, traders, and professionals.

-- **For builders:** Prove your building activity, get discovered, and earn rewards.
+- **For builders:** Prove building activity, get discovered, and earn rewards.
-- **For ecosystems:** Understand and grow your builder ecosystem.
+- **For ecosystems:** Grow and measure your builder ecosystem.
 - **For traders:** Find top builders and bet on their coins.
 - **For professionals:** Search, filter, and reach verified builders in crypto.

-## HOW
+## Architecture (HOW)

-### Talent Protocol
+### Talent Protocol (Reputation Engine)

-Data engine that turns raw data into programmable reputation.
+The core data and scoring layer, that turns raw data into programmable reputation.

+Responsibilities:
-- Indexes and verifies builder activity
+- Index and verify builder activity
-- Calculates reputation scores and rankings
+- Calculate reputation scores and rankings
-- Powers discovery, search, and filtering
+- Power discovery, search, and filtering
-- Distributes rewards programmatically
+- Distribute rewards programmatically
-- Exposes data via API for apps and integrations
+- Expose data via API for apps and integrations

-### Talent Apps
+### Talent Apps (User Interfaces)

-Web interfaces and experiences where reputation is rewarded, discoverable, and tradable.
+Web applications, built on top of Talent Protocol, where reputation is rewarded, discoverable, and tradable.

+Capabilities:
 - Profiles and reputation tracking for builders
 - Leaderboards and trading signals for traders
 - Campaigns and dashboards for ecosystems